xorbitsai/inference/doc/source/user_guide/auth_system.rst

    Since **v3.0**, Xinference enables the :ref:`advanced, database-backed authentication system <user_guide_advanced_auth_system>` by default (``XINFERENCE_AUTH_ADVANCED``), replacing the in-memory system described below as the default behavior.
-On first startup, an ``admin`` account is created automatically and its one-time password is printed to the server log — save it, since it is not shown again.
+On first startup, no account exists yet;
+   visiting the web UI walks you through a first-run setup page to create the initial admin account, backed by the public ``/v1/admin/setup`` endpoint described in `Initial admin account`_ below.

    The simple, file-based authentication system on this page still works and is not going away.
 To use it instead of the advanced system, set